Pioupiou325/OCProject8/README.md

-To allow access on statistics Github in my portfolio, create a github token and put in script.js in place of X in "Bearer X"
+To allow access on statistics Github in my portfolio :
+1: Create a github token
+2: Replace X in script.js "Bearer X" by your token